 1) Old Town Square and the Astronomical Clock

 Old Town Square is the part of Prague you will have most likely seen in photos.
 This square is simply stunning and has some of the most beautiful architecture in the city.
 It’s home to the beautiful gothic church Our Lady Before Tyn, and of course the famous Astronomical Clock.
 This clock has been here for over 600 years and gives its full show on the hour every hour.
 It has a lot of history and has a story and meaning behind it.
 I would recommend taking a free walking tour to learn more about it.
+Learning from the locals is the best way to get to the heart of a city!

 2) Charles Bridge and the Old Town Bridge Tower